misiektoja/instagram_monitor/docs/usage.md

 instagram_monitor --targets target_user_1,target_user_2,target_user_3
 ```

-The setup wizard can save these usernames in `TARGET_USERNAMES`.
-With saved targets, start the PyPI or manual installation without positional usernames:
+The setup wizard can save targets in `TARGET_USERNAMES`.
+To use that saved list with PyPI or a manual installation, do not put usernames on the command line:

 ```sh
 instagram_monitor --config-file instagram_monitor.conf